askonomm/lava/README.md

 - `{{url}}` - renders the fully-qualified URL of the content item (https://example.com/hello-world/)
 - `{{path}}` - renders the content item's path (/hello-world/)

+The filename determines the eventual path of the content item.
+For example a file with a name of `hello-world.md` will be compiled into `/hello-world/index.html`, and thus be accessible via the URL https://example.com/hello-world/.

 #### Mustache

 A Mustache content file can have any structure you want.
 You can check out [my own website content files](https://github.com/soynomm/nomm.xyz) for example use-cases.

 It's important to note that unlike a Markdown content file, a Mustache content file does not use site layout and thus enables (and encourages) an entirely new layout for each Mustache content file.

+Just like in the case of a Markdown content file, the filename of Mustache template file also determines the eventual path of the content item.
+But unlike a Markdown content file, a Mustache content file will not be compiled into a HTML file.
+Instead, it will be compiled into whatever format you want.
+For example a file with a name of `feed.xml.mustache` will be compiled into `feed.xml`, thus allowing you to determine the file format.

 ### Template data